ct-martin/infra/ansible/README.md

 # Ansible

 Ansible is an automation tool for provisioning and managing computers.
-It supports a variety of playforms, however, for my purposes it's used solely for managing Linux systems.
+It supports a variety of platforms, however, for my purposes it's used solely for managing Linux systems.
 This playbook is used for both desktops and servers, albeit to differing degrees.

 ## Overview